 Spotted: Here at Springwise, we’re always on the lookout for clean energy innovations.
-We’ve reported the world’s first hydrogen powered train and algae being used to power advertising columns in Paris.
-Now, a breakthrough in China brings promise for a new energy source of nuclear fusion.
+We’ve reported the world’s first hydrogen-powered train and the way algae being used to power advertising columns in Paris.
+Now, a breakthrough in China promises a new energy source of nuclear fusion.